TheInformationLab/alteryx-api-tools/README.md

 ## Subscription

-The macro's in this section require...
+The macro's in this section require 'Private Studio' API credentials and allow you to access items that you have published.

 #### List My Workflows - Beta